We draw with our hands with children. How to teach a child to draw? Drawing with fingers and palms

 Drawing with watercolors and pencils

-Another example - with the help of the palms, the prickly back of a hedgehog is depicted, and the rest of its body is made out with the help of appliqués from lumps of napkins.
+Another example - with the help of palms the prickly back of a hedgehog is depicted, and the rest of his body is decorated using appliqué from wads of napkins.

-With the help of plasticine, you can beautifully decorate the eyes and paws of birds.
+Using plasticine you can beautifully design the eyes and legs of birds.

-As for the basis for the image, then, as a rule, the teacher offers the children paper in the traditional A4 format.
-However, occasionally non-standard materials, such as fabric, can also be used for this purpose.
-This may be a motley multi-colored material, but in which the child leaves an imprint in some saturated color (for example, black, brown or dark blue).
+As for the basis for the image, as a rule, the teacher offers the children paper in the traditional A4 format.
+However, occasionally non-standard materials, such as fabric, can be used for this purpose.
+This can be a variegated multi-colored material, but in which the child leaves an imprint in some rich color (for example, black, brown or dark blue).
 Another unusual option is drawing on plastic (finger paints should be offered to preschoolers for this purpose).

-During the lesson on drawing with palms, the teacher pays special attention to the hygienic moment: in the workplace, children must have napkins (wet can be) with which the child wipes his hands before going to wash them.
+During the palm painting lesson, the teacher pays special attention to the hygienic aspect: children must have napkins (wet ones possible) at their workplace, which the child uses to wipe their hands before going to wash them.

-Drawing techniques used in different groups: basic technique and drawing details
+Drawing techniques used in different groups: basic technique and finishing details

-Hand drawing does not require preschoolers to master any complex technique.
-In the younger and middle groups, kids simply dip the brush into the paint and leave an imprint on paper.
-When adding details to the image, the technique of working with a brush is already improving: the elements, as a rule, are drawn with the tip, while the tool is located almost vertically in relation to the paper.
+Drawing with palms does not require preschoolers to master any complex technique.
+In the younger and middle groups, kids simply dip a brush into the paint and leave a mark on the paper.
+When adding details to the image, the technique of working with the brush is already improved: elements, as a rule, are drawn with the tip, while the tool is located almost vertically in relation to the paper.

 Note that children draw with both their right and left hands (for example, a butterfly can only be depicted with prints of two palms at once).

-The drawing successfully combines various non-traditional techniques - drawing with palms, fingers and print
+The drawing successfully combines various non-traditional techniques - drawing with palms, fingers and imprinting

-Pupils of the middle group are already learning to place the image in the center of the sheet, for example, it will be a bird sitting on a tree branch.
-In addition, they understand that if you press your palm harder on the paper, the drawing will turn out brighter.
+Pupils in the middle group are already learning to place an image in the center of the sheet, for example, it will be a bird sitting on a tree branch.
+In addition, they understand that if you press your palm harder onto the paper, the drawing will turn out more vibrant.

-Depending on the conceived image, children must change the location of the fingers on the hand.
-For example, to depict a fish, the thumb must be pressed against the palm of your hand.
-If a tree, the sun, a butterfly are drawn, then all the fingers, on the contrary, are spread out.
-A realistic elephant will turn out if the thumb sticks out as much as possible from the rest.
+Depending on the intended image, children should change the location of their fingers on their hand.
+For example, to depict a fish, you need to press your thumb against your palm.
+If a tree, sun, or butterfly is drawn, then all fingers, on the contrary, are spread out.
+You will get a realistic elephant if thumb stick out from the rest as much as possible.

-In addition, the teacher explains to the pupils of the middle group that the palm must be rotated in a certain way when imprinting.
-For example, when drawing animals, the fingers should point down, as they will depict the paws of the beast.
+In addition, the teacher explains to the students in the middle group that when making an imprint, the palm must be rotated in a certain way.
+For example, when drawing animals, your fingers should point down, as they will represent the paws of the animal.

-When creating the image of an animal, the palm is usually placed with the fingers down.
+When creating an animal image, the palm is usually placed with the fingers down

-From the age of five (older group), preschoolers already paint their palms with a brush on their own.
-At the same time, the teacher draws the attention of the children that the paint should be applied in an even layer, not too thick, but without leaving empty spaces - the quality of the drawing depends on this.
-Each finger can be painted in its own color, while remembering to wash the brush in a timely manner.
+From the age of five (senior group), preschoolers can independently paint their palms using a brush.
+At the same time, the teacher draws the children’s attention to the fact that the paint should be applied in an even layer, not too thick, but also without leaving empty spaces - the quality of the drawing depends on this.
+Each finger can be painted in its own color, but you should remember to wash the brush in a timely manner.

 Watercolor drawing

-And a black print can become an original Batman mask - all you have to do is paint the recognizable details with the tip of the brush.
+And the black print can become the original Batman mask - you just need to add recognizable details with the tip of the brush.

 Watercolor drawing

-From several two-color contours of the palms, a funny centipede will turn out.
-And in order to depict her head with horns, you need to raise your middle and ring fingers when typing.
+From several two-color contours of the palms you will get a funny centipede.
+And to depict her head with horns, you need to raise your middle and ring fingers when typing.

 Watercolor drawing

-By applying paint on the palms unevenly, with pale green spots, we get charming turtles with their characteristic heterogeneous color.
+By applying the paint onto the palms unevenly, in pale green spots, we get charming turtles with their characteristic uneven color.

 Watercolor drawing

-A white print on a green background is an almost finished image of a zebra, all that remains is to color it with white stripes with the tip of a brush and finish the graceful tail.
+A white print on a green background is an almost finished image of a zebra; all that remains is to paint it with white stripes with the tip of a brush and finish drawing a graceful tail.

-Card file of topics for different groups, including collective compositions
+Card index of topics for different groups, including collective compositions

-Here is a sample list of topics for each age group that can be used when teaching preschoolers to draw with their hands:
+Let's imagine sample list topics for each age group, which can be used when teaching preschoolers how to draw with their palms:

 Junior group:

-• "Colored palms" (children learn to make prints with their palms on paper).
+• “Colored palms” (children learn to make handprints on paper).

 • "Two merry geese lived with granny".